 ---record the money and expenses used to build or acquire capital facilities, such as land or buildings.
 It is a type of special revenue fund.
-Capital project funds are used only while a project is being done.
-Once the building is built or the land acquired, the fund can be closed.
 Sound financial management requires that a government account for each capital project separately in its system.